Rootikal interview with Selector TKZ

 Rootikal Radio - Finest Roots Reggae, Dub, Stepper & Bass Culture - syndicated radio show | SAT+SUN | 9~11 PM on UbuntuFM Reggae Radio

 TKZ: I always loved music and can´t imagine a life without it.
 Being a kid in the 80s you get in touch with “Laid Back - Sunshine Reggae” or “10CC - Dreadlock Holiday“ just because it runs on the radio as you drive around in the car with your mom.
-I kinda liked the sound but being a 8 year old, you don´t dig deeper.
+I kinda liked the sound but being an 8-year-old, you don´t dig deeper.

 I can´t remember hearing any “real” foundation reggae in those days.
-As a teenager of cause the first contact was the king – Bob Marley.
-His Album “Legend” was full of crucial hits and even “The Wailers” were playing in a tent festival were some friends and I sneaked in.
-In my small town, were I grew up, this was the first time I saw, heard and felt a live Reggae Band and it was a defining experience.
+As a teenager of cause, the first contact was the king – Bob Marley.
+His Album “Legend” was full of crucial hits and even “The Wailers” were playing in a tent festival where some friends and I sneaked in.
+In my small town, where I grew up, this was the first time I saw, heard, and felt a live Reggae Band and it was a defining experience.